RELX : Transaction in Own Shares

 RELX PLC is a global provider of information and analytics for professional and business customers across industries.
 The group operates in four major market segments:

-- Scientific, Technical & Medical (34% of net sales): helps customers advance science and improve healthcare by providing world-class information and analytical solutions that enable them to make critical decisions, enhance productivity and improve outcomes;

-- Risk & Business Analytics (34%): provides solutions and decision tools that combine public and industry-specific content with advanced technology and analytics.
+- Risk & Business Analytics (34.2% of net sales): provides solutions and decision tools that combine public and industry-specific content with advanced technology and analytics.
 These solutions assist business and government customers in evaluating and predicting risk, making more informed decisions, reducing fraud and enhancing operational efficiency;

+- Scientific, Technical & Medical (33.4%): helps customers advance science and improve healthcare by providing world-class information and analytical solutions that enable them to make critical decisions, enhance productivity and improve outcomes;